alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 ## git-repo

 git-repo is a command-line tool for centralized workflow, can work with Gerrit, AGit-Flow compatible servers.
-It is written using Golang, and it can be installed easily without further dependency.
-It provides an easy to use solution for multiple repositories which is introduced by Android repo first, and it can also work with a single repository.
+It is written in Golang, and it can be installed easily without further dependency.
+It provides an easy-to-use solution for multiple repositories which is introduced by Android repo first, and it can also work with a single repository.

-git-repo is an open source software on GitHub.
+git-repo is an open-source software on GitHub.

 + Source code: [https://github.com/aliyun/git-repo-go](https://github.com/aliyun/git-repo-go/)
 + Website: [https://git-repo.info](https://git-repo.info/)